Helping Our Community Work Together

 The winter snow can offer ample opportunities for recreational activities but many of us see it as a tiresome chore that rarely comes at a convenient time.
-This further complicated by the village’s commitment to keeping the streets as clear and safe as possible.
-With a little insight and useful tips you can minimize the frustrations and focus on staying warm (or enjoying the recreational aspects of winter).
+This is further complicated by the Village's commitment to keeping the streets as clear and safe as possible.
+With a little insight and useful tips you can minimize the frustrations and stay warm (or enjoying the recreational aspects of winter).

-The task of cleaning village streets is no easy task and requires strategic coordination in order to:
+Cleaning village streets is no easy task, and requires strategic coordination in order to:

-- Keep the main roads for emergency vehicles
+- Keep the main roads clear for emergency vehicles

 - Clear subdivisions streets (especially the naturally problematic cul-de-sac)